 Finding Gold At An Automotive Swap Meet Is Not Impossible.

 This gold story started at this twice a year Automotive Swap Meet event.
-It is put on by Car Clubs to collect money for their local charities.
+This event like most is put on by Car Clubs to collect money for their much-needed local community charities.

-I was venturing out this fine day, “and a vendor’s number two rule is,” be there real early to get a prime spot.
-If you’re lucky enough to get your booth up and organized before the gates open, you have a chance to scout around and check out all the other vendors’ tables for a little swap meet, “bartering.”
+I was venturing on this fine sunny Saturday “and we vendors have a rule” be there real early to get a prime spot.
+If you’re lucky enough to get your booth up and organized before the gates open, you have a chance to scout around, do a little “bartering.”
+Hell, all of us vendors do this practice.
+It’s the norm, “but only if we have time.”

-Some so-called vendors bring a few items to put on a “one” table.
-The purpose is not to really sell anything, just to spend the whole day wandering around.
-They hope to score a few cheap items, like service station signs or the odd antique for their brick and mortar stores at home.
-And let’s not forget, enjoying the commodity and car show atmosphere.
+Some so-called swap meets vendors bring a few items to put on a “one” table.
+Their purpose is relatively simple, there not there to really sell anything, just to spend the whole day wandering around and buying.

 But I’m really not so different.
-I go to the same tables to buy a few extra things over there, bring it back to my table, a slight markup and … you’re good, right.
+I go to the same tables to buy a few extra things, bring it back to my table, a slight markup, and … I’m good to go, right.

-But if you wonder where the gold comes from, you have to understand where these Auto vendors get their items to sell.
+If you’re still wondering where the gold comes from, you have to understand where these/me auto vendors get items to sell.

-Most vendors buy their produce at auctions, abandoned storage lockers, deadstock at a car dealer, swaps meet like this one … one vendor would buy from the other.
+Most vendors buy their product at auctions, abandoned storage lockers, deadstock at a car dealer, swaps meet like this one … one vendor would buy from the other and it goes on.

 I classify all of us as modern-day gypsies.
-Some of these guys at the swap meet, camp out in their pick-up trucks or tents for the two days or for as long as the swap meet event lasts.
+Some of these guys at a swap meet camp out in their pick-up trucks or tents for the two days or for as long as the swap meet event lasts.

 Finding gold at an Automotive Swap Meet, well, it’s not impossible, Kinda.

-At some of the more significant events, the guys will bring their whole families, camp out for the weekend with their kids, and they love it.
+At some of the more significant events, the guys will bring their whole families, camp out for the weekend with their kids, and most of the time they love it.

 Now finding the gold part comes into play at my very own booth, and I didn’t even realize it.

-Most of my product that day was bought from an estate auction a few days before, but was mostly NOT auto-related.
+Most of my product that day was bought from an estate auction a few days earlier, but it was mostly NOT auto-related.

 This poor fellow that passed away was into old radios and electronics and was a technician of sorts.
-I bought plastic tray containers (cheap) with small nuts and bolts, springs out of old watches, exciting things for some people.
+I bought plastic tray containers (cheap) with small nuts and bolts, springs out of old watches, exciting things for some people, maybe!

 But as I came up at the gate, I told the car club dude taking my money, what I had, and that it wasn’t exactly auto-related.
-“Well, don’t bring that stuff again” … Right.
+“Well, don’t bring that stuff again,” he said… Right.
 He had to say it in front of all the people standing there.
 “It is an automobile swap meet.”
+Not a garage sale.

-At my booth, I wrapped these plastic containers with a shrink-wrap material so the drawers didn’t slide open and put $5.00 per box on each of 20 drawers.
+At my table I decided not to even look inside these trays, it’s not like to hid a Muncie 4 speed transmission in them.
+I just wrapped these plastic containers with a shrink-wrap material so the drawers didn’t slide open and put $5.00 per box on each of 20 drawers.

-After pulling all the drawers apart, separating them into clear plastic bags, I finally got to the last container out of 5 bundles.
-I pulled the one last drawer out, and said “WHAT THIS IS!”
+After pulling all the drawers apart, separating all the little bullshit things I itemized them into clear plastic bags, I finally got to the last container out of 5.
+I pulled the very last drawer out of the last container, and I said “WHAT is THIS!”

 $5 .00 was all I was asking for the whole container.

-You never know what you’ll find at Automotive Swap Meet.
+So, you never know what you’ll find at Automotive Swap Meet vendors table or mine!
 Eh!